Ckenen/fbilr/README.md

     21c0fe8d-1725-42ba-b490-eec2cd6f76b3    408     Bar2    F       H       27      51      0
     90af744f-1367-493d-84e2-ca2375413e2d    551     Bar8    F       H       47      71      0

-The `stats.txt` is a tab-delimited file that consists of 2 columns (shown ad follows).
+The `summary.txt` is a tab-delimited file that consists of 2 columns (shown ad follows).
 Whether a barcode exists on a read is determined by edit distance (similarity).
 If the edit distance is small enough (-e option), we can confidently judge that the barcode exists, otherwise does not exist (unclassified).
 This file statistics the count of each barcode.

     column 1: barcode name
     column 2: count